 CELA - Connecting Emerging Literary Artists

 The selected talents for CELA go through an intensive four-year process aimed at developing skills, tools and an international network.
 They do this through master classes, residencies and marketing and publicity campaigns.
-A European tour of 10 major festivals and various networking events with well-known writers, publishers and literary organizations, helps them achieve that goal.
+To help them achieve that goal, we coordinate a European tour of 10 major festivals and various networking events with well-known writers, publishers and literary organizations.
 Together, CELA’s participants and partners are able to address some of the challenges of our time and put them into perspective – from growing contradictions and differences in Europe, to a changing publishing industry.
-They share work, bridging the distances to each other, the literary industry and the European public.
+They share work, and bridge the distances to each other, the literary industry and the European public.

-For example, we organize the Kurá di Kuenta (the Story House) storytelling project, in which older people in care institutions and in Curaçao’s neighborhoods are guided by writers in recalling and recording their stories.
-Also held annually is the Wintertuin Curacao Festival, an inclusive, multilingual festival centered around language, for people of all ages.
+For example, we organise the Kurá di Kuenta (‘the Story House’) storytelling project, in which elderly people in care institutions and in Curaçao’s neighbourhoods are guided by writers to recall and record their stories.
+Also held annually is the Wintertuin Curacao Festival, an inclusive and multilingual festival centred around language, for people of all ages.

 Since its founding in 2017, we have additionally been investing in talent development on the island.
 For example, we guide several local makers in developing their professional practice.
-With Creative Writing Curaçao, we organize intensive and inspiring international writing courses in collaboration with Spanish and Dutch writing schools.
-Ambitious writing talent can also enroll in the bachelor’s program Creative Writing ArtEZ, the only full-time bachelor’s program in the Netherlands for writing and presenting prose, drama, poetry, documentary and literary non-fiction.
+With Creative Writing Curaçao, we organise intensive and inspiring international writing courses in collaboration with Spanish and Dutch writing schools.
+Ambitious writing talent can also enrol in the bachelor’s program Creative Writing at ArtEZ, the only full-time bachelor’s program in the Netherlands for writing and presenting prose, drama, poetry, documentary and literary non-fiction.

-Other projects of Wintertuin Curaçao are: 100 Opheto, a project to retell Curaçao’s history using objects and the stories behind them, the international spoken word exchange program Wissel je Woorden and the spoken word course Over de Oceaan, for high school students.
+Other projects of Wintertuin Curaçao include: 100 Opheto, a project to retell Curaçao’s history using objects and the stories behind them; Wissel je Woorden, an international spoken word exchange program Wissel je Woorden; and Over de Oceaan, a spoken word course for high school students.

 Affiliated with De Nieuwe Oost